Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation: Conclusion

 \begin{IEEEbiography}[{ }]{Philip H. S. Torr} received the PhD degree from Oxford University.
 After working for another three years at Oxford, he worked for six years for Microsoft Research, first in Redmond, then in Cambridge, founding the vision side of the Machine Learning and Perception Group.
 He is now a professor at Oxford University.
 He has won awards from top vision conferences, including ICCV, CVPR, ECCV, NIPS and BMVC.
 He is a senior member of the IEEE and a Royal Society Wolfson Research Merit Award holder. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Nicu Sebe} is Professor with the University of Trento, Italy, leading the research in the areas of multimedia information retrieval and human behavior understanding.
-He was the General CoChair of the IEEE FG Conference 2008 and ACM Multimedia 2013, and the Program Chair of the International Conference on Image and Video Retrieval in 2007 and 2010, ACM Multimedia 2007 and 2011.
-He is the Program Chair of ICCV 2017 and ECCV 2016, and a General Chair of ACM ICMR 2017 and ICPR 2020.
-He is a fellow of the International Association for Pattern Recognition. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Nicu Sebe} is Professor in the University of Trento, Italy, where he is leading the research in the areas of multimedia analysis and human behavior understanding.
+He was the General Co-Chair of the IEEE FG 2008 and ACM Multimedia 2013.
+He was a program chair of ACM Multimedia 2011 and 2007, ECCV 2016, ICCV 2017 and ICPR 2020.
+He is a general chair of ACM Multimedia 2022 and a program chair of ECCV 2024.
+He is a fellow of IAPR. \end{IEEEbiography}